How to Become a Freelance MEP Engineer

 While having a 9-to-5 job has its benefits in terms of stability and relative comfort, it may limit your potential and blinds you from rewarding opportunities that may otherwise come your way.
 What’s the alternative?
 Starting your career as a freelance MEP engineer.

 It may not be something for everyone, since success is not in any way guaranteed, and taking-off might be demanding and challenging.
-However, if done right, working as a freelance engineer in general holds amazing potentials, especially that it is now in very high demand; talent is hard to find, and hiring full-timers is something employers are trying to avoid.
+However, if done right, working as a freelance MEP engineer in general holds amazing potential, especially that it is now in very high demand; talent is hard to find, and hiring full-timers is something employers are trying to avoid where they can.

-Let’s first give a short overview of what MEP fields hold the most potential in freelance MEP engineering work.
+Let’s first see a short overview of what MEP fields hold the most potential in freelance MEP engineering work.

 - HVAC design engineering: The most sought-after field in mechanical engineering.
 HVAC layout design, calculations, and selections can all be done remotely by any engineer familiar with the codes and standards associated with the project.
 Demand is huge, since proper HVAC design became a requirement for any kind of projects around the world, and experienced talent is relatively scarce.

 - Water Supply & Drainage Engineering: Needless to say, this is the most common field in mechanical engineering.
 This is considered relatively fast work and high in demand, therefore an experienced Water Supply & Drainage engineer can be very efficient and work on several projects in parallel.

 - Oil & Gas Mechanical Engineering: This is one market that has its own characteristics.
 From oil pumps and piping design and calculation, to loading and unloading systems, this field of mechanical engineering is niche, and experts in this field are hard to find and paid well.